gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ##### Implementation

-- For the initial story, dependency substitution will be performed within the Tooling API client: the remote Gradle processes will simply provide the separate EclipseProject model for each connected build, and will have no involvement in the substitution.
+- For the initial story, dependency substitution will be performed within Tooling Commons: the remote Gradle processes will simply provide the separate EclipseProject model for each connected build, and will have no involvement in the substitution.
 - To determine the external modules that can be substituted, we will need a way to determine the `GradlePublication` associated with an `EclipseProject`, if any.
 - The `GradlePublication`s for a project can be determined by querying the model `ProjectPublications`.
 If a matching coordinates are found, the substitution can only be performed